lalinchik/cdp-gulp/README.md

 Moving call for main Gulp tasks to npm scripts will allow us to remove dependency on global Gulp package.

 Use `npm run build` to build project and `npm run watch` to start watcher.

+### 07-postprocessing-and-optimizations

+Further optimization for generated CSS - vendor prefixes, concatenation and minification.

+Minification is applied only for production builds to save time on developers machines.

+You can run build with minigication by adding argument `--env production` when invoking gulp.
+See `build:prod` as example.

+> NOTE: Order of patterns for `gulp.src()` should follow files cascade in expected result.